BHI-Research/OST/README.md

 ## How OSM works

 OSM compares the keyframes of a summarization method with the keyframes selected by human users to quantify the quality of the abstraction.
 The frames are compared extracting a HSV color space histogram.
-If the correlation between two histograms is higher that an threshold, the frames are considered equivalent.
-OSM offers three metrics to the user.
-The first is Cohen's Kappa coefficient.
-The second metric is F-measure coefficient.
-Finally, it offers CUSa and CUSe as a compatibility feature.
+If the correlation between two histograms is higher that a threshold, the frames are considered equivalent.
+OSM offers four metrics to the user:
+* Cohen's Kappa.
+* F-measure coefficient.
+* Precision and Recall.
+* CUSa and CUSe (as a compatibility feature).

 ## Compile from source
 At this first version, OpenCV is required.